 When you sign up, you are taken through an extensive series of questions to establish your current health situation, eating habits, exercise habits, and lifestyle.

 When the questionnaire is complete, the site invites you to try the plan at a discounted rate.
-You have 15 minutes to agree to this trial at the discounted rate.
+You have 15 minutes to agree to this trial at a discounted rate.
 To us, this feels like a cheap pressurizing tactic that there’s no need for.

 Once you’ve signed up, you track everything you eat along with any exercise you do.
-The app grades foods as green for healthy, amber for foods neither good nor bad, and red for the least healthy options.
+The app grades foods as green for healthy, amber for foods neither good nor bad and red for the least healthy options.

 If you exceed the recommended number of red foods, the app will notify you immediately so you can take action.

 After signing up, you get assigned a “coach.”
 This is not a registered dietician, though.
-Some reviews have complained that when they talk with their “coach”, it feels more like talking to a chat bot.
+Some reviews have complained that when they talk with their “coach”, it feels more like talking to a chatbot.

 Foods Included In The Plan